 Polo: The Feast Food

-As we said, Polos contain some other ingredients.
+As we said in IranAmaze Iran travel agency, Polos contain some other ingredients.
 If it is with meat or chicken, it is considered as the feast foods.
 Iranian serve it for their formal celebrations and parties.

 Baghali Polo ba Mahiche – Persian Dill & Lima Bean Rice